greg9702/miusic-controller/README.md

 ### __Roadmap 🚗__
 #### __v1.0__
 - __spotify client integration__
+  - [ ] change authentication mode as some endpoints are using OAuth only
   - [ ] songs searching
   - [ ] adding songs to playing queue
   - [ ] skip currently playing song